teijatestaaja/example-test-automation-project/README.md

 To use hooks, copy all hook files from _scripts/hooks_to_copy_ folder to your local repo's _.git/hooks_ folder.

-# How to run tests and create documentation for keywords
+# How to run tests

 Run tests headless, from root folder: